-Continue to work with rural counties to assist with employer retention and expansion strategies and to provide information about any opportunities for grant assistance i.e. Texas Industry Partnership (TIP) Grant Skills Development Fund (SDF) grants, High Demand Job Training (HDJT) Grants, etc.
+Continue to work with rural counties to assist with employer retention and expansion strategies and to provide information about any opportunities for grant assistance i.e. Texas Industry Partnership (TIP) Grant Skills Development Fund (SDF) grants, High Demand Job Training (HDJT) Grants, Jobs and Education for Texans (JET) Grant, etc.

-Initiative: As we learned from the recent 2021 Virtual Town Hall on Registered Apprenticeship expansion, the Department of Labor (DOL) and Texas Workforce Commission (TWC) are very interested in promoting more work-based learning and on-the-job training opportunities, particularly apprenticeships, so that participants can earn a wage while simultaneously attending classroom training.
+Initiative: As we learned from the recent 2022 Town Hall on Registered Apprenticeship expansion, the Department of Labor (DOL) and Texas Workforce Commission (TWC) are very interested in promoting more work-based learning and on-the-job training opportunities, particularly apprenticeships, so that participants can earn a wage while simultaneously attending classroom training.
 Following the actions of the 85th Texas Legislature to align Chapter 837 of TWC's rules with Chapter 133 of the Texas Education Code (enacted by House Bill 2790) more funding for certain apprenticeship training programs was approved.
 In the summer of 2018, we actively and aggressively began applying for any type of grant that could support any Registered Apprenticeship Programs (RA) in our area.
-Meanwhile, the local chapter of Associated Builders and Contractors (ABC) and their Board of Directors were working to create the Mid Coast Construction Academy (MCA) and make them eligible to receive grant funds as well (either with the Board or MCA acting as fiduciary).
-Later that year, the Board was awarded a Texas Industry Partnership (TIP) Grant in the amount of \$45,865.00 to assist in the creation of a DOL-Registered Apprenticeship and Pre-Apprenticeship Program for Construction trades, developed by ABC and specifically targeting the occupations Plumber and Electrician.
+Meanwhile, the local chapter of Associated Builders and Contractors (ABC) and their Board of Directors worked to create the Mid Coast Construction Academy (MCA) making them eligible to receive grant funds as well (either with the Board or MCA acting as fiduciary).
+Later that year, the Board was awarded a Texas Industry Partnership (TIP) Grant in the amount of \$45,865.00 to assist in the creation of a DOL-Registered Apprenticeship and Pre-Apprenticeship Program for Construction trades, developed by ABC and specifically targeting the occupations Plumber, Electrician, and Heating, Ventilation and Air Conditioning (HVAC).
 We worked collectively with secondary and post-secondary training providers to develop the National Center for Construction Education & Research (NCCER) curriculum that is utilized at the Mid-Coast Construction Academy and as noted, the Apprenticeship and associated Pre-Apprenticeship serve the training needs of both secondary (high school juniors and seniors) and post-secondary students.
-The results have been phenomenal so far and in fact, the academy in its first year had over 90% of current participants receive NCCER certification that is industry-validated and recognized nationwide.
+The results have been phenomenal so far and in fact, the academy in its first year had over 90% of current participants receive NCCER certification and many of those are continuing their apprenticeship journey.

-The first cohort has graduated to the next phase of the Apprenticeship and we have applied for and were awarded a subsequent TIP Grant for \$56,000.00 as part of our Workforce Innovation and Opportunity Act (WIOA) Alternative Funding for Statewide Activities (WAF) contract, to offset the costs associated with continuation of the program.
-Like all training providers, MCA has had to adapt to COVID-19 and the corresponding service delivery constraints and realities of providing training in a virtual platform.
-This new grant has assisted with the cost of modifying curriculum to virtual delivery and as hoped for and envisioned by all parties, the infusion of these new funds has also been instrumental in not only maintaining the program, but expanding it as well, even amidst a global pandemic.
+As hoped for and envisioned by all parties, the infusion of these new funds has also been instrumental in not only maintaining the program, but expanding it as well, even amidst a global pandemic.
 Beyond just serving area HS students, this apprenticeship provides training options/career pathways for many of our program participants as well, including; dislocated workers, non-custodial parents, foster youth, WIOA In-School Youth/Out-of-School Youth, Adult Education participants, ex-offenders, and other populations regularly served in our career centers.
-At the entry-level, a trainee can attain a short-term

-NCCER certificate that is industry-validated and recognized nationwide and upon completion, a trainee is earning wage and can achieve journey-level status in a skilled trade.
+At the entry-level, a trainee can attain a short-term NCCER certificate that is industryvalidated and recognized nationwide and upon completion, a trainee is earning wage and can achieve journey-level status in a skilled trade.
 Moreover, since Workforce Development Board and Contractor staff were involved in the creation of the academy, we take a very active role in the promotion and recruitment to all students of all genders, ethnicities, and ages including those historically underrepresented, especially in the construction trades.
 Likewise, based on the recruitment activities of all entities (MCA, school districts, Workforce Solutions Golden Crescent), projections of career and technical education (CTE) and RA program referrals, the data confirms the academy will have a consistent flow of participants for program sustainability.